infazz/imagemagick-engine/readme.txt

 Don't do it yourself unless you know what you are doing.

 Most Linux distributions have a package for "ImageMagick".
 Some have a package for "php5-imagick".
-It is also possible to install the PHP module using the PEAR.
+It is possible to install the PHP module using PEAR.

-You can also find binary releases  at http://www.imagemagick.org including Windows installer.
+You can also find binary releases at http://www.imagemagick.org including a Windows installer.

 == Screenshots ==